DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Related Work

 \section{Related Work}

-The goal of human motion generation is to generate natural motions that adhere to control signals.
-Recent advancements in this field can be broadly categorized into two main approaches: motion generation from continuous representations, where models directly regress on continuous values, and motion generation from discrete representations, where motion is quantized into discrete tokens, transforming the generation task into a classification problem in the discrete domain.
+\paragraph{Human Motion Generation from Diverse Signals.} Generating natural and controllable 3D human motion remains a long-standing task.
+Early approaches prioritized motion naturalness~\cite{motiongraph, motionfromexample, parametricmotiongraphs}, while recent advances in deep learning expand capabilities to generate motion conditioned on diverse signals.
+Recent advances of text-to-motion datasets \cite{guo_generating_3dhuman, kit} have driven progress in text-conditioned motion synthesis, while music-motion datasets \cite{aist++, deepdance} have enabled music-driven dance generation.
+Speech-motion datasets \cite{Talkshow, beat, emage} extends motion control by synthesizing gestures from speech.
+As most recent methods rely on discrete representations~\cite{guo2024momask, gong2023tm2d, probtalk}, our work enhances motion naturalness for all discrete methods, regardless of the task, by addressing the discrete token decoding problem.

-\paragraph{Motion Generation from Continuous Representation. } Motion generation using continuous representations can be achieved through various approaches.
-Early methods for signal-to-motion generation primarily focused on mapping control signals to motions within a continuous representation space \cite{guo2022generating, athanasiou2022teach, petrovich2022temos, tevet2022motionclip, lin2023being}, often leveraging the Variational Autoencoder (VAE) architecture \cite{kingma2013auto} or utilizing CLIP features \cite{radford2021learning}.
-More recently, with the success of score-based models \cite{ho2020denoising, song2020score}, new advancements have emerged in generating motion through continuous representations \cite{tevet2023human, chen2023mld, zhang2023remodiffuse, chen2023executing, zhang2022motiondiffuse, yuan2023physdiff, EDGE_fidcannotcatch, ling2023mcm, li2024lodge, luo2024popdg}.
-These approaches aim to model the inherently continuous nature of motion using a continuous representation space, making them well-suited to the task of motion generation.
-However, due to the data-constrained nature of the current motion generation tasks, the complexity of the continous representation space often makes it challenging to establish a reliable cross-modal mappings between control signals and motions, resulting in suboptimal performance.
+\paragraph{Continuous Human Motion Generation.} Early approaches to signal-to-motion generation employ regression-based mapping of control signals to motion within a continuous representation space.
+These works leverage Variational Autoencoders (VAE) \cite{kingma2013auto, guo_generating_3dhuman, petrovich2022temos}, GANs \cite{gan_1}, or CLIP features \cite{radford2021learning, tevet2022motionclip} to generate natural motion.
+More recently, with the success of diffusion models \cite{ho2020denoising, song2020score}, motion generation models have achieved unprecedented generation quality \cite{tevet2023human, zhang2022motiondiffuse, EDGE_fidcannotcatch}.
+Follow-up works explore continuous latent spaces for efficient motion generation \cite{chen2023mld, motionLCM}, incorporate physical constraints to improve realism \cite{yuan2023physdiff}, and integrate retrieval mechanisms to enhance generalization \cite{zhang2023remodiffuse}.
+Their ability to generate smooth, natural motion makes them well-suited for not only motion synthesis but also for a generative prior \cite{priormdm, buddi}.
+However, due to the lack of scalability in current motion datasets, the high complexity of continuous representations often makes it difficult to establish reliable cross-modal mappings between control signals and generated motions, leading to suboptimal performance.